cs3600/project2/README.md

   - How should we handle "type" in DIRENT
   - Change pointers with stars to & in method signatures
   - Limit line length; line length = 80
-  - Do not malloc buf, change those that do
-  - Make sure tab indentation is consistent; indent = 4 spaces
+  - Make sure tab indentation is consistent
-  - Ensure that if conditions that are negated (!condition) work as expected (!1 != 0) 3600mkfs
+  - Ensure that if conditions that are negated (!condition) work as expected (!1 != 0)
+  - Logically order function declarations within each file
+  - Ensure commenting is consistent, concise, and informative

 3600fs (Milestone 2)
   - vfs_mount